RFLTools/RFLTools/MakeEnt/README.md

 (RFL:GETBLOCKLIST blockname) : Returns a list that can be called with entmake (see RFL:MAKEENT)

 C:WBLOCKLIST : Writes the selected blocks entitity information to the users documents folder under the name <blockname>.LSP.
 This file can be placed into the ./Blocks folder

+Note :

+The textstyle used in the block definition will be as defined by (getvar "textstyle")

+Nested blocks will not be written and must be defined prior